wumm-project/Leipzig-Seminar/Summerterm-2021/2021-05-04/README.md

 Graebe, Hans-Gert :

-- Reward = Incentive (is this the same).
+- Reward = Incentive (is this the same?).
 Incentives for what?
 Given goals are not questioned.
 Who is the subject that sets incentives?
-  - The second question (about the subject) is central for a systematic management theory, since incentives are (in the TRIZ terminology) a _tool_ in the hand of the _management organ_ to stimulate role owners.
+  - The last question (about the subject) is central for a systematic management theory, since incentives are (in the TRIZ terminology) a _tool_ in the hand of the _management organ_ to stimulate role owners.
   - TRIZ minimal machine: (incentive) -> (stimulates) -> (role owner).